Kristi Funk

-Kristi Funk (nee Pado, born September 22, 1969) is an American breast cancer surgeon known for her surgical treatment of celebrities Angelina Jolie and Sheryl Crow and her advocacy of whole-food plant-based nutrition.
+Kristi Funk (née Pado, born September 22, 1969) is an American breast cancer surgeon known for her surgical treatment of celebrities Angelina Jolie and Sheryl Crow and her advocacy of whole-food plant-based nutrition.

 Biography

 In 1991, Funk graduated with distinction in psychology from Stanford University.
 She obtained her medical degree from the UC Davis School of Medicine in 1996.
 She was director and surgeon of the breast center at Cedars-Sinai Medical Center for 7 years.
 She opened the Pink Lotus Breast Center in Beverly Hills in 2009.
 In August 2010, Sheryl Crow partnered with Kristi to open the Sheryl Crow Imaging Center at Funk's Pink Lotus Breast Center.

 On May 14, 2013, the same day Jolie publicly disclosed in a New York Times op-ed her BRCA mutation status and the prophylactic mastectomy she underwent earlier that year, Funk released a blog post about Jolie's procedure in which she outlined the stages of surveillance and treatment that were followed in her case.